nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 4: The current `FilteredList` will be updated to only show active `Persons`, facilitated by the predicate `Model#PREDICATE_SHOW_ALL_ACTIVE_PERSONS`

 ![Structure of the Storage Component](images/UnarchiveSequenceDiagram.png)

-*Figure Archive-4.
-Sequence diagram representation of unarchiving an employee*

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `UnarchiveCommand` should
  end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.